- Search The Registry

 From New York City, he was essentially a lyric poet whose work was influenced by that of the English poet John Keats.
 Much of Cullen's best work dealt with themes pertinent to the lives of Blacks, but without emphasizing dialect or stereotypes; he perceived art as universal.
 His several volumes of poetry include Color; Copper Sun; The Black Christ and On These I Stand, his selection of poems by which he wished to be remembered.

-Countee Cullen, prominent member of the Harlem Renaissance society died on January 9th 1946.
+Countee Cullen, a prominent member of the Harlem Renaissance society died on January 9th, 1946.

 Encyclopedia of African American Culture and History